mnmx0101/chungmann_kim/_teaching/policy_reports.md

 <details>
 <summary>Click to view abstract</summary>

-*Placeholder abstract:* This technical note maps spatial hotspots for poultry production in Tanzania.
+This technical note maps spatial hotspots for poultry production in Tanzania.
 Using geospatial and market data, it identifies key regions for scaling poultry-related development programs and highlights constraints in infrastructure, disease control, and access to inputs.

 </details>
 ---